Ayat Khadoura

-Ayat Khadoura (Arabic: آيات خضورة) (2023 - 1996) was a Palestinian freelance journalist, podcaster and an activist on Instagram.
+Ayat Khadoura (آيات خضورة) was a Palestinian freelance journalist, podcaster and an activist on Instagram.
 She was killed during the Gaza genocide, along with members of her family, when an Israeli strike targeted her home in Beit Lahia on the 20th of November 2023.
 Over 200 journalists and media workers have been killed since Israel's war on Gaza began on October 7, 2023.

 Early life and education

 Khadoura was born in Beit Lahia, in the north of the Gaza Strip.
 She held a bachelor's degree in digital media from Al-Quds Open University.

 Online presence

 Khadoura used her platform to spread information about the situation in Gaza.
 During the Israeli bombardments, she gained international recognition for her videos, documenting people's struggles to find food and other basic necessities, as well as their mourning for lost loved ones.
 Since her death, family members have continued to use her social media platform to share the latest news and memorialise her work.
 She has over 200 thousand followers on Instagram.

 Khadoura's sister Yasmin said that "Ayat aspired to become a big journalist, to study further, to get filming equipment.
 So many things."

 With Gaza under siege, professional and non-professional journalists use social media to inform the outside world about the realities of life in the territory, and independent reporting has taken on a more significant role.
 Since October 7, journalists have been under more strain than ever, targeted from within Israel by smear campaigns, threats and accusations of working for Hamas.
 Since the start of the current wave of violence, over 200 journalists and media workers have been killed by Israeli forces, whilst many more have been injured or imprisoned.